Booking.com: best prices

-A visit to Anagni can start from Anagni Cathedral, built between 1062 and 1105 in the place where the ancient acropolis was situated, which had Roman temples dedicated to Ceres, Mars and Saturn.
+Your visit to Anagni can start from Anagni Cathedral, built between 1062 and 1105 in the place where an ancient acropolis was situated and which originally had Roman temples dedicated to Ceres, Mars and Saturn (Anagni was occupied by an important local tribe until about 300 BC, and also by the Ancient Romans.
+See also history of Anagni ).

 Anagni Cathedral of Saint Maria

-Also interesting is the north side of the building, in which there are three apses, the largest of which is adorned with a loggia with sixteen arches and eight columns.
+The north side of the building is also interesting and has three apses, the largest of which is adorned with a loggia with sixteen arches and eight columns.

-Inside, the three naves are separated by pilasters, while in the sanctuary you can see the work of the famous marble worker Pietro Vassalletto (13th century).
-The mosaic floor, composed of blocks of porphyry, was executed in 1231 by the family of the Cosma.
+Inside Anagni Cathedral the three naves are separated by pilasters, while in the sanctuary you can see the work of Pietro Vassalletto, the famous 13th century marble worker.
+The mosaic floor, composed of blocks of porphyry, was laid in 1231 by the family of the Cosma.

-The most important art treasure here is held in the Cathedral crypt, which reflects the division into three naves of the basilica above.
-The walls are painted and have the most comprehensive pictorial cycle by the Roman school of the 13th century.
+The most important art treasure here is held in the Cathedral crypt, which follows the division into three naves of the basilica above.
+The walls are beatifully painted with frescoes by Bendictine monks and have the most comprehensive pictorial cycle by the Roman school of the 13th century.

 The paintings, depicting stories from the Bible, are attributed to three artists each with different styles, from the archaic, of Byzantine inspiration, to the most realistic forward-looking Cenne di Pepi, called “Cimabue” (1240-1301) and Giotto di Bondone (1267-1337).